tastejs/todomvc/examples/backendless/readme.md

 ```

-But for more readable we move secret keys into variables
+But for more readable we moved secret keys into variables

 ```js